timbu/nameko-autocrud/README.rst

 Create events
 -------------
-Create events will be dispatched as the name given by ``create_event_name`` and the payload will be of the form:
+Create events will be dispatched after a successful creation.
+The event-name is given by ``create_event_name`` and the payload will be of the form:

 .. code-block:: python